Michael Kilroy: Guerrilla leader and hunger striker

+In 1913 Richard Walsh from Balla, County Mayo and Kilroy were the main organizers of the Irish Republican Brotherhood (IRB) in south and western Mayo.
+In his earlier career with the Movement for Independence, Kilroy was one of the founder members of the Volunteer Company in Newport in February 1914.
+He was also the Officer commanding (O/C) and quartermaster of the Mayo Brigade of the Irish Volunteers.

 The IRA in West Mayo was relatively quiet until January 1921, when Michael Kilroy, who was described as, "a puritanical and ascetic blacksmith" took over command of the brigade after the previous leader Thomas Derrig was arrested by the British.

 There were four battalions in the West Mayo Brigade: the First Battalion was in Castlebar, the Second Battalion was in Newport, the Third Battalion was in Westport and the Fourth Battalion was in Louisburgh.
-In his earlier career with the Movement for Independence, Kilroy had been an organiser for the IRB in the west and had been one of the founder members of the Volunteer Company in Newport in February 1914.
-He was also the O/C and quartermaster of the Mayo Brigade of the Irish Volunteers.

 Kilroy formed a flying column of 40–50 men to carry out attacks on British forces in the area.

-On 22 March 1921 Kilroy and two comrades came upon a four-man Royal Irish Constabulary (RIC) patrol near Westport, County Mayo.
-Three of the policemen surrendered and one Sergeant was killed.
+On 22 March 1921 Kilroy and two comrades, Joe Ring and Brodie Malone Armed with a Mauser revolver chanced upon a sergeant and three constables of an Royal Irish Constabulary (RIC) patrol beside Westport road near Carrowkennedy.
+Only the width of the road separated the fighters.
+Michael Kilroy injured Sergeant Coughlan who died later.
+Three of the policemen surrendered.
 On 6 May 1921, they suffered a reverse at Islandeady, when a British patrol came upon the IRA men cutting a road.
 Three IRA members were killed and two captured.

 Another setback was to follow at the Kilmeena ambush on 19 May 1921, where six IRA men were killed and seven wounded.
 One RIC policeman and one Black and Tans were also killed in the action.
 After the ambush at Kilmeena the column retreated to the hill country of Skirdagh to the north-east of Newport.
 On 23 May 1921, they were forced to retreat when a patrol from Newport came into the village, but the men of the West Mayo Brigade held them off and the wounded were got away to safety.
 The column was hidden in the hills of the Nephin range and in the Glenisland area until the RIC, Tans and the Border Regiment lifted the cordon.
 One volunteer, Jim Browne from Drumgarve, Kilmeena, was killed at Skirdagh and a number of the RIC, including a district inspector, died.
 It was a crucial week in the survival of the column because they were attacked from the rear at Kilmeena and could have been wiped out during this action.

 The Crown forces burned houses, including the home of Michael Kilroy, on 20 May 1921 and the same would happen after the Carrowkennedy Ambush in June 1921.
 The south-west Mayo area suffered greatly during these months of 1921 due to ambushes.